demidenm/PyReliMRI/docs/icc_funcs.rst

     * x_i = is each value in the column specified by values column in df \
     * x_bar = is the global mean specified by 'values' column in df

-Using the anagrams `long_df` we can calculate the sum of square total using:
+Using the anagrams `long_df` I'll calculate the sum of square total using:

 .. code-block:: python